 Without a specified and very precise collaboration challenge, it's difficult to pick the right tool and identify the best way for your entire organization to work together.
 Many intranets - even social ones - stay unused because no one knows exactly what problem they're solving.
 Or how - that huge list of features is somewhat useless unless you know what to use them for.

-So, the first step to adopting a social intranet is nailing down your collaboration challenge; then it's time to start looking for a collaboration platform that best matches your needs.
+So, the first step to adopting an enterprise social network is nailing down your collaboration challenge; then it's time to start looking for a collaboration platform that best matches your needs.
 And once you've identified a tool that might be a good fit, then - and only then - start kicking the tires.
 Take the technology for a test drive; give the features, the extras, the technology and other stuff - the "nice-to-have" stuff - a try to make sure it solves your challenge.

 A feature list is nice.
 A road plan is nicer.
 But a clear vision of where you want to be is the nicest of them all.